usmanmehmood55/pid_controller/README.md

 This repository contains an implementation of a PID (Proportional-Integral-Differential) controller in C.

-A PID controller is a control loop feedback mechanism that is widely used in engineering applications for controlling continuous-time dynamic systems.
+A PID controller is a closed loop control system that is widely used in engineering applications for controlling continuous-time dynamic systems.
 The PID controller calculates an error value as the difference between a measured process variable and a desired set-point, then applies a control action based on proportional, integral, and